JetBrains/teamcity-documentation/topics/server-health.md

 [//]: # (title: Server Health)
 [//]: # (auxiliary-id: Server Health)

 The __Server Health__ report contains results of the server inspection for any configuration issues which impact or could potentially impact the performance.
-Such issues, the so called server _health items_, are collectively reported by TeamCity on the __Server Health__ page in the __Administration__ area.
+Such issues, the so-called server _health items_, are collectively reported by TeamCity on the __Server Health__ page in the __Administration__ area.

 The Project Administrator [permissions](role-and-permission.md) at least are required to see the report.